onsip/SIP.js/docs/api/sip.js.useragent.start.md

 ## Remarks

-The first time `start` is called, the user agent will also attempt to register if `UserAgentOptions.register` was set to `true`<!-- -->.
 Connect to the WS server if status = STATUS\_INIT.
 Resume UA after being closed.